TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 cd ~/applications/classifyApp-1.0

 ls -la
 ```

-*  In the same classifyAp-1.0 directory, create a wrapper script file **wrapper.sh**
+*  In the same classifyAp-1.0 directory, create a wrapper script file **wrapper.sh** and copy the script below into the wrapper.sh file.
+We have set this up to have a minimal wrapper script:

 ```
 touch wrapper.sh
 ```
-Copy the script below into the wrapper.sh file.
-We have set this up to have a minimal wrapper script:

 ```
 #!/bin/bash
 module load tacc-singularity/2.6.0

 singularity run pearc19-classifier.simg python /classify_image.py ${imagefile} ${predictions} > predictions.txt
 ```

 Within a wrapper script, you can reference the ID of any Tapis(Agave) input or parameter from the app description.
 Before executing a wrapper script, Tapis(Agave) will look for the these references and substitute in whatever was that value was.
 This will make more sense once we start running jobs, but this is the way we connect what you tell the Tapis(Agave) API that you want to do and what actually runs on the execution system.
 The other thing Tapis(Agave) will do with the wrapper script is prepend all the scheduler information necessary to run the script on the execution system.

 * Test data: